adivenky12/Ransomware-Simulation/README.md

 ## ▶️ How to Run

-> ⚠️ **Run only in a controlled/test environment** — this is a ransomware simulation and should not be used on production or personal systems.

 1. **Clone or extract the project**
 2. Open a terminal in the project directory
 3. Run encryption: